The program of the CEPLAS Graduate School is comprised of a 1-year qualification phase followed by a doctoral research phase of 3-4 years.

 The doctoral research project is the foundation of the PhD study.
 It aims to qualify CEPLAS doctoral researchers for independent and professional scientific work.
 All CEPLAS doctoral researchers are supported by a Thesis Advisory Committee (TAC), which includes the main advisor and at least 1-2 additional, experienced scientists (internal/external) from whom they receive scientific feedback about their research progress (regular TAC meetings).
 The written thesis (Dissertation) and an oral defence (Disputation) complete the PhD.

-The scientific training programme includes scientific courses as well as symposia and seminars that allow doctoral researchers to broaden their scientific knowledge and to apply the acquired skills in a professional setting.
+The scientific training program includes scientific courses as well as symposia and seminars that allow doctoral researchers to broaden their scientific knowledge and to apply the acquired skills in a professional setting.
 Scientific courses are offered based on the doctoral students’ needs and interests.